Allen-B1/tl-2/spec.md

  - (ptr -> ptr) F & T are pointer types with the same child type or a `void` child type; mutability and optionality are compatible
  - (slice -> ptr) F is a slice type and T is a pointer type with the same child type or `void` child type; mutability and optionality are compatible
  - (struct ptr -> into ptr) F is a pointer to a struct type and T is a pointer to the type of the `into` field of F
+ - (func -> func) F is function type and T is a function type; all arguments of F are the same as T or the argument for T can autocoerce into the argument for F

 ### Methods
 If a function's namespace is the same as a given type `T` and